Have you considered decluttering your marriage? Many couples declutter their homes at different points —how about decluttering your marriage?

-Happy beginning of a new year!
-As we head deeper into this New Year, it’s a great time to re-evaluate and change out a few things that didn’t work out so well for us in the past.
-Why should we drag that, which isn’t working well into a brand new year?
+So, whether it’s the beginning of a New Year or not, it’s a great time to re-evaluate and change out a few things that didn’t work out so well for us in the past.
 Why not work out a few of the kinks?
 Or why not work together on finding new way of approaching troublesome matters?
 Isn’t that all a part of marrying?
 It’s about working to marry your approaches to your life together, so it works better for both of you and for your relationship.

 Just try not to tackle too much at once.
 Clean out a small relational closet so to speak.
 And then tackle another.
 If you take on too much at once it may hurt your relationship more than help it.
 Take one baby step at a time.
 Eventually, you’ll make a lot of truly good progress in marrying your lives together.